 Spouse Beneficiary: If your husband or wife inherits your entire account, he or she may treat the account as their own without any special parameters surrounding distributions, contributions, or transfers/rollovers.

-Non-Spouse Beneficiary: Non-spouse beneficiaries may elect to take annual required minimum distributions, distribute the account over the following five years, or distribute the account all at once.
+Non-Spouse Beneficiary: Non-spouse beneficiaries may elect to distribute the account over 10 years or distribute the account all at once.
 Other factors apply for non-spouse beneficiaries as well.